hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 }
 ```

 A little thought shows that there's no way to create an Evil IOApplication now.
 A programmer simply has no access to a WorldState.
 It has become totally sealed away.
 The main driver will only pass a WorldState to an IOAction's apply method, and we can't create arbitrary IOAction subclasses with custom definitions of apply.

 Unfortunately, we've got a combining problem.
 We can't combine multiple IOActions so we can't do something as simple as "What's your name", Bob, "Hello Bob."

 Hmmmm, IOAction is a container for an expression and monads are containers.
 IOAction needs to be combined and monads are combinable.
 Maybe, just maybe...

-## Ladies and Gentleman I Present the Mighty IO Monad
+## 女士先生，為您介紹神奇的 IO Monad (Ladies and Gentleman I Present the Mighty IO Monad)

 The IOAction.apply factory method takes an expression of type A and returns an IOAction[A].
 It sure looks like "unit."
 It's not, but it's close enough for now.
 And if we knew what flatMap was for this monad then the monad laws would tell us how to create map using it and unit.
 But what's flatMap going to be?
 The signature needs to look like def flatMap[B](f: A=>IOAction[B]):IOAction[B].
 But what does it do?

 What we want it to do is chain an action to a function that returns an action and when activated causes the two actions to occur in order.
 In other words, getString.flatMap{y => putString(y)} should result in a new IOAction monad that, when activated, first activates the getString action then does the action that putString returns.
 Let's give it a whirl.

 ```scala
 //file RTIO.scala